WRansohoff/STM32_LiPo_Example/README.md

 * It's usually silly to use a linear voltage regulator in a simple battery-powered application, because you waste a bunch of power.
 Using a buck converter would be a better choice here.

 * Per [#1](https://github.com/WRansohoff/STM32_LiPo_Example/issues/1), I should connect the `MCP73831` ground pin to a larger ground plane to help it dissipate heat and maybe reach its maximum charge current of 500mA.

+* It might be a good idea to move the 'Ground' and '+Battery' breadboard pins farther apart, to make accidental shorts less likely.